Finolhu is best known for two things: The Beach Bubble villa and the fact that it has the longest sandbar of any property in the Maldives.

 View this post on Instagram

+Our bedroom had a soothing colour scheme, awash with light wood and oceanic tones of blue.
 Finolhu’s refurbishment has drastically overhauled the interior of the rooms and with this metamorphosis, Finolhu became the first Design Hotels property in the Maldives.

 As you can see from the slider below, the transformation was nothing short of spectacular.
 From 3* Moroccan riad to elegant oceanic oasis in one fell swoop.

-The window sofa and the armchair got more use as clothes horses than anything else but they helped to give a cosy feel to the bedroom.
+The window sofa and the armchair got more use as clothes horses than anything else, but they helped to give a cosy feel to the bedroom.

 The King sized bed was comfortable and faced directly out towards the sunset, which we appreciated.
 However the synthetic pillows were not ideal; at this price point you’d expect feather pillows (or indeed a pillow menu).